 So for example, if you’re looking for Victorious, you might know that we exist and type “victorious seo” in your browser (or start by typing “victorious,” only to discover that Victorious is apparently also the name of a very popular kids’ TV show, and then modify your search with “seo” ? ).
 When you see the websites that appear for this search query, our website will be right there at the top, and you can click its link to navigate to our site.

 Alternatively, you might not know that we exist but just be looking for an SEO company in general.
-In this case, you would start by typing “seo company” into the navigation bar, and the same thing would happen — our website would be right there at the top, and you’d click it to find our site and see that we are, in fact, an SEO company!
+In this case, you would start by typing “seo company” into the navigation bar, and the same thing would happen — our website would be right there at the top, and you’d click it to find our site and see that we are, in fact, an SEO agency!

 What is organic traffic?